Cancellation of one-loop correction to soft tensor power spectrum: Introduction

-In this paper, contrary to the aforementioned claim, we show the absence of scale invariant one-loop corrections from the small-scale scalar perturbations to the large-scale \emph{tensor} perturbations in the soft limit.
+In this paper, contrary to the aforementioned claim, we show with an explicit calculation the absence of scale invariant one-loop corrections from the small-scale scalar perturbations to the large-scale \emph{tensor} perturbations in the soft limit.
 To this end, we consider a spectator scalar field minimally coupled to gravity with time-dependent sound speed and mass.
 We also take an overall coefficient of the spectator field Lagrangian as an arbitrary function of time instead of the scale factor in de~Sitter spacetime so that it can cover more scenarios (see Eq.~\eqref{eq-model} and below).
 Our calculation is independent of the details of the inflationary background evolution, and therefore applies to, among others, the transient ultra-slow-roll models frequently discussed in the literature in the context of the enhanced curvature perturbation at small scales.
 To understand the soft limit, all we need is the effective field theory (EFT) of super-horizon tensor modes, dubbed as \textit{soft} tensor EFT.
 By explicitly integrating out the scalar perturbations, namely the \textit{hard} scalar modes, on the Schwinger--Keldysh contour, we demonstrate that the soft tensor EFT never contains the term responsible for the scale-invariant enhancement.
-In other words, we calculate the one-loop corrections from the spectator field in the soft limit of external momenta, and show the cancellation.
-Our explicit calculation highlights the importance of an identity involving Green's functions (see Eq.~\eqref{eq:Grr_logl_deriv} below) for the cancellation, which holds for an arbitrary inflationary background evolution as long as one solves the mode equations in a given time-decpendent background consistently.
+In other words, we calculate the one-loop corrections from the spectator field in the soft limit of external momenta, and show the cancellation (at the level of the conformal time integrand; see the discussion at the end of Sec.~\ref{sec:ra_basis}).
+Our explicit calculation highlights the importance of an identity involving Green's functions (see Eq.~\eqref{eq:Grr_logl_deriv} below) for the cancellation, which holds for an arbitrary inflationary background evolution as long as one solves the mode equations in a given time-dependent background consistently.
 We remark that this conclusion stems from the diffeomorphism invariance of general relativity.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:ra_basis}, we briefly review the in-in formalism to define the notation, with a particular emphasis on the Keldysh $r/a$-basis used throughout this paper.
 Sec.~\ref{sec:one_loop} is the main part.
 We show explicitly the cancellation of the one-loop corrections to the tensor perturbations in the soft limit by integrating out a spectator scalar field in Sec.~\ref{subsec:spectator_field}.
 We then remark its connection to the diffeomorphism invariance of general relativity in Sec.~\ref{subsec:symmetry}.
 Finally, we conclude and comment on several possible future directions in Sec.~\ref{sec:conclusion}.